Word painting: Historical development

 In Handel's melody, the word "valley" ends on a low note, "exalted" is a rising figure; "mountain" forms a peak in the melody, and "hill" a smaller one, while "low" is another low note.
 "Crooked" is sung to a rapid figure of four different notes, while "straight" is sung on a single note, and in "the rough places plain", "the rough places" is sung over short, separate notes whereas the final word "plain" is extended over several measures in a series of long notes.
 This can be seen in the following example:

 In popular music

-There are countless examples of word painting in 20th century music.

-One example occurs in the song "Friends in Low Places" by Garth Brooks.
+One example of word painting occurs in the song "Friends in Low Places" by Garth Brooks.
 During the chorus, Brooks sings the word "low" on a low note.
 Similarly, on The Who's album Tommy, the song "Smash the Mirror" contains the line "Rise, rise, rise, rise, rise, rise, rise, rise, rise, rise, rise, rise, rise...."
 Each repetition of "rise" is a semitone higher than the last, making this an especially overt example of word-painting.

 "Hallelujah" by Leonard Cohen includes another example of word painting.
 In the line "It goes like this, the fourth, the fifth, the minor fall and the major lift, the baffled king composing hallelujah," the lyrics signify the song's chord progression.